kumahq/kuma/docs/proposals/cross-mesh-ux.md

 on cross-mesh traffic's source `Mesh` and source _tags_.

-First of all, we require users to explicitly enable cross-mesh traffic on the `MeshGateway` listener as well as mTLS on any meshes doing cross-mesh traffic.
+First of all, we require users to explicitly enable cross-mesh traffic on the `MeshGateway` listener by marking it `internal` as well as mTLS on any meshes involved in cross-mesh traffic.
 This option will allow us to configure the corresponding Envoy listener with all mesh CAs.